MadReasonable/42fdr/README.md

 #### DREF Field Reference:
-**CSV track data contains the raw values from the input file.
+**CSV Track data contains the raw values from the input file.
-After converting the timestamp to a normal date and time, and calibrating the attitude, the processed data is made available as FDR track data*
+After converting the timestamp to a normal date and time, and calibrating the attitude, the processed data is made available as FDR Track data*

-***Speed is not available in FDR Flight data as it is technically a DREF value and not part of the core FDR file*
+***Speed is not available in FDR Track data as it is technically a DREF value and not part of the core FDR file*
 | Track (CSV) | Track (FDR) | Flight (meta)            |
 |-------------|-------------|--------------------------|
 | {Timestamp} | {TIME}      | {Pilot}                  |